monday-sun/humans.build.software/dev-blog/_posts/2025-04-14-mondays-weekly-notes.md

   - build-in-public
 last_modified_at: '2025-04-14T09:00'
 ---
-_Weekly Notes are to help inspirie others experimenting right now, provide a framework for me to reflect, and discuss these workflows with others._
+_Weekly Notes are here to inspire others experimenting right now, give me a framework for reflection, and open up discussion around these workflows._

 ## Highlights